flying2322/2024PersonalBlog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Operations Research
-  - Artificial Intelligence
+  - Warehouse Optimization
-  - Computational Linguistics
+  - Multi-Agent Pathing Finding
-  - Information Retrieval
+  - Cellular Automaton

 # Education to show in About widget
 education: